 ACADEMIC & PROFESSIONAL BACKGROUND

 Ned Hayes is the author of Sinful Folk, a novel set in the 14th century.
 He is also the author of Coeur d’Alene Waters, a historical mystery novel set in the Pacific Northwest.
 His new novel The Eagle Tree is based partially on his past experience teaching non-neurotypical children.
-He is now at work on a new historical novel, Garden of Earthly Delight, also set in the Middle Ages.

 His scholarly and literary work has appeared in numerous literary magazines and anthologies, including the book length anthology Divine Aporia (Bucknell 2000), a collection of contemporary responses to post-modern theology.
 He has served as an Associate Editor for the Bellingham Review, for Jeopardy and for several other literary magazines and journals.